Goos8855/17917A-HighStakes/README.md

+# 17917A
-# 17917A Robot code for High Stakes 24-25 season
+Code repository for 17917A during the V5RC: High Stakes season

+we're balling